-In 2018, the social expenditure to GDP ratio, expressing the level of social expenditure (calculated according to the definitions of the European System of Integrated Social Protection Statistics - ESSPROS) as a proportion of gross domestic product (GDP), amounted to 29.1%.
+In 2019, the social expenditure to GDP ratio, expressing the level of social expenditure (calculated according to the definitions of the European System of Integrated Social Protection Statistics - ESSPROS) as a proportion of gross domestic product (GDP), amounted to a preliminary 29.0%.

 After deduction of wage tax and social contributions,

 partly due from cash benefits, 90.5% of the social benefits (cash benefits

 and benefits in kind) actually reached the beneficiaries (value for

 2017).
 Therefore, social expenditure to GDP ratio declined by

 With respect to the financing of social benefit systems, more than one third of the total number was financed by employers’ social contributions (2018: 36%), with another third being financed by general government revenues (35%) and more than one quarter by social contributions from protected persons (27%).

 All tables compiled on behalf of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection concerning social protection expenditure and receipts, net social expenditure and pension beneficiaries are available on the web page ESSPROS tables in all.
 Tables and other information on social protection at EU level and its member states are published on the website of Eurostat (statistics explained articles, tables, database, data by social protection scheme and qualitative information).
 The ESSPROS Manual contains detailed information on the methodology.

 Pension entitlements in Austria are calculated and presented based on the European System of Accounts (ESA 2010) using actuarial valuation methods.